DPSIM Static Module Manual

 2. First Launch and Project Files

-After opening DPSIM Static Module, the main workspace appears with an example flowsheet loaded.
-This startup circuit is useful for learning the interface because it contains a realistic arrangement of mineral processing units, streams, recycles and product streams.
+When DPSIM Static Module opens, the main workspace displays an example flowsheet with mineral processing units, streams, recycles and product streams.

 Project file operations